 The NOSS 3-4 pair fell short of their planned intial orbit, due to the premature termination of the Centaur's second and final burn, during their launch in mid-June of 2007.
 The nominal vs achieved orbit was as follows:

 Nominal Achieved Perigee, km 1000 842 Apogee, km 1200 1186 Arg Perigee, deg 180 150 Inclination, deg 63.43 63.35Between mid-July 2007 and early February 2008, the pair made in excess of 50 corrective manoeuvres, which nearly made up the altitude shortfall.
 They had also corrected the small shortfall in inclination and manoeuvred to establish the operational planar separation between them.
 Their argument of perigee was about 143 deg, well short of the nominal 180 deg.

-The Centaur of the NOSS 3-5 launch was de-orbited into the Pacific Ocean shortly after it deployed its payload.
+NOSS 3-8, launched on 2017 Mar 01, entered a plane roughly between those of NOSS 3-6 and NOSS 3-7.
+The Centaur stage was de-orbited into the Pacific Ocean shortly after it deployed its payload.

 The significant pieces from the third generation NOSS launches are: